Top 10 Things To Do In Rome

 Trevi Fountain Rome

-3. Eating and Drinking Without Counting Calories
+3. Eat and Drink Without Counting Calories

 Leave the calorie counting for when you get back home and enjoy la dolce vita.
 Food is as much an essential ingredient of any visit to Rome as seeing its major sites, so head to some of the city’s best restaurants and wine bars, and Italian food will never taste the same.
 Roman cuisine is quite unique and its dishes include ingredients such as artichoke and cuts of meat such as oxtail.
 But even if you’re not the adventurous type, follow your nose to a family-owned trattoria where tables are covered in red and white checkered cloth, treat yourself to creamy gelato and end your evening in a romantic enoteca over a glass of wine.
 And don’t worry, you’ll be burning many of those extra calories (continue reading).